Banknotes of the Ukrainian hryvnia: State Treasury Notes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Shahivky fractional currency

 Shahivky (шагівки) were named so after shah, the subdivision of hryvnia, and served as small change because of the strong deficit of metals to mint coins.
 On 18 April 1918, the government authorised to issue paper "coins" of 1, 2, 4, 6, 10, 20, 30, 40 and 50 shahiv.
 The first four denominations have never been issued, nor are they known to have ever been printed.
 According to various estimates, the other five shahivky accounted for about 24-38 million hryvnia in circulation.
 Among those issued, the 30 shahiv stamp was rarer than the other denominations.

 Shahivky were postage stamp-sized, and they were sometimes used as postage stamps due to the dearth of "real" postage stamps.
 Unlike the postage staps, which were all imperforate, the five pieces of postage stamp currencies were usually Perf.
 11 ½ stamps.
 40 and 50 shahiv imperforate stamps are known to exist but are much rarer than the perforated versions.
 The currency was printed on thicker paper than the stamps, and the notice saying that the post stamps "circulate alongside metal coinage" appeared on the reverse, unlike in stamps, where the other side was blank.
 Due to their weak protections, shahivky were often counterfeited, particularly the top two denominations.

 Due to their lightness and their propensity to be blown away by the wind, they earned a tongue-in-cheek nickname of "butterflies" (метелики).
 They were also known as "postage stamps" (марки) in reference to their size and appearance.
-The shops of the time were known to give out change in bundles qof hundreds of such stamp "coins".
+The shops of the time were known to give out change in bundles of hundreds of such stamp "coins".